Window Management

 :vsplit #alias:example.com

-Will vertically split the current window and open #alias:example.com
+Will vertically split the current window and open #alias:example.com in the

 new window.